Any questions, concerns, or interests should feel free to contact Dr. Scott E. Ross at firstname.lastname@example.org

 The Department of Kinesiology offers a Master of Science in Athletic Training (M.S.A.T.) degree that is designed to prepare persons to sit for the National Athletic Trainers’ Association Board of Certification (BOC) Examination and earn the credentials as a Certified Athletic Trainer (ATC).

-In addition to the admission requirements set forth by The Graduate School, applicants to the M.S.A.T. degree program must also complete and submit appropriate application forms to the ATEP Director and the Department of Kinesiology.
+In addition to the admission requirements set forth by The Graduate School, applicants to the M.S.A.T. degree program must also complete and submit secondary application forms to the AT Director and the Department of Kinesiology.
 The following requirements are mandatory for admission eligibility and consideration and must be verifiable during the application process:

 - Completion of a Baccalaureate degree program from a nationally recognized accredited University.